Connect with others who understand.

 To avoid further nail problems, don’t apply artificial nails until you’ve completed your breast cancer treatment.
 To protect your nails from splitting, your physician may allow you to use water-soluble nail polish or to see a manicurist, but you should always check with your health care team before putting anything on your nails.

-Trim and keep nails short to avoid having them catch or break.
-Never cut the cuticle — instead, use cuticle removers and keep them soft by using cuticle cream so they aren’t as likely to break.
+Keep your nails short so they don’t catch or break.
+Never cut cuticles — instead, use cuticle remover, and keep them soft with cuticle cream so they aren’t as likely to break.

 Protect Your Hands While Doing Household Chores